CurtisFenner/luafmt/README.md

     lua luafmt.lua --f <lua file> [max column hint=80]

-The script outputs the formatted version to standard output.

 `luafmt.lua` in this repository is formatted using itself.

 * No multiple blank lines in a row